wix/import-cost/README.md

   // Decoration color for large packages "importCost.largePackageColor": "#d44e40",

+  // File extensions to be parsed by the Typescript parser "importCost.typescriptExtensions": [
+    "\\.tsx?$"
+  ],

+  // File extensions to be parsed by the Javascript parser "importCost.javascriptExtensions": [
+    "\\.jsx?$"
+  ]
 ```
 Any package size above the mediumPackageSize limit will be considered large.

 ## Known Issues
 - Importing two libraries with a common dependency will show the size of both libraries isolated from each other, even if the common library needs to be imported only once.

+### 1.3.0

+Add a way to configure the file extensions that will be parsed

 ### 1.2.1